 - Demonstrate involvement in the broader USC community by being an active member of a student organization.

 - Be involved in the Capstone Scholars Program by attending one additional Capstone Scholars event per academic year.

 - Complete the Graduation with Leadership Distinction online orientation.

 - Participate in one of the following high impact practices for at least a semester:

-- Serve as a University peer leader
+- Serve as a University Peer Educator/Leader (one semester)

-- Study abroad (Maymester or longer)
+- Study abroad (two weeks or longer)

-- Conduct undergraduate research
+- Conduct undergraduate research (one semester)

 - Complete a 3 credit hour service-learning class